 - Speed.
 Websites that load faster are usually in priority and have smaller bounce rate.

 - Authority.
 Usually determined by the quality and number of the backlinks.

 - User experience.
 A website should be easy to navigate, safe and make access to the content it provides simple.

-You’ll have to focus on these 4 points when optimizing a website.
-As for SEO, these 5 tips will help you to make sure that your website is just right for the search engines and their users:
+You’ll have to focus on these 4 points when optimizing a website. whereas, these five SEO tips will help you to make sure that your website is just right for the search engines and their users:

 Step 1: Choose the best possible domain name

 Domain name is the first thing, related to your website that people will see.
 When choosing a domain focus on the following:

 - Keywords.
 Don’t bother too much with adding keywords to your domain.
 EMD (Exact Match Domain) update from Google solved this problem for you.
 Websites that have keywords in their names no longer have any advantage.
 So instead of creating a website like cheap-pants-for-sale.com you can be creative and stick with the name you like, all the better if it has a branding potential.
 Which brings us to the next point.